Why Should I Bring my Pet to Willows for Investigation/Treatment of IBD?

 What is IBD?

 IBD is a disease that causes inflammation in any part of the digestive tract (stomach and/or intestines and/or colon i.e. large bowel).
 Some breeds of dog, such as Soft Coated Wheaten Terriers have a genetic predisposition to this disease.
 In other breeds of dogs and cats it can be triggered by a parasite or food intolerance.
 More commonly no specific underlying cause is found and the disease is thought to be caused by an over-activity of the body’s immune system (which normally fights off infections) to ‘foreign’ proteins (such as food) that are eaten, resulting in inflammation.
+IBD is also known as chronic enteropathy (CE).

-What are the signs of IBD?
+What are the Most Common Signs of IBD?

 - Weight loss